tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_more_rest_exercises.md

 ---
-title: Overview for exploring other REST APIs
+title:  More REST API exercises
 permalink: /docapis_more_rest_exercises.html
 keywords:
 course: "Documenting REST APIs"
-weight: 13.1
+weight: 2.92
 sidebar: docapis
-section: resources
+section: likeadeveloper
-path1: /resources.html
+path1: /likeadeveloper.html
 ---

-In this resources section, I explore some other REST APIs and code for some specific scenarios.
+While you've got your developer hat on, let's explore some other REST APIs and code some specific scenarios.
 This experience will give you more exposure to different REST APIs, how they're organized, the complexities and interdependency of endpoints, and more.

 {% if site.format == "web" %}
 * TOC